koskarium/kon/_pages/cv.md

   * **Econometrician**; July 2020-Oct 2020
   * Utilized Python for data preprocessing, R for Box-Jenkins modeling, and Excel for dynamic visualization, producing comprehensive reports that drive actionable insights
   * Streamlined and automated data set downloading with APIs and updates using Python, ensuring real-time access to critical information for analysis and forecasting
-  * Received accolades for the implementations efficacy in enhancing forecasting capabilities and optimizing processes through automation for the 2020 Fall Economic Forecast Virtual Conference held October 22, 2020
+  * Received accolades for the efficacy of the implementation in enhancing forecasting capabilities and optimizing processes through automation for the 2020 Fall Economic Forecast Virtual Conference held on October 22, 2020
 * **The Conference Board - Consulting**
   * **Econometrician**; Jan 2019-Aug 2019
   * Monitor and track the latest economic trends in microeconomics and macroeconomics, specifically for the GCC region, skillfully interpreting and leveraging historical data and current market trends to offer real-time updates and empower data-driven strategies and informed recommendations